 Can I offer additional services, such as nail care or spa treatments, in my hair salon?

 Yes, you can offer additional services such as nail care or spa treatments in your hair salon.
-This can enhance the customer experience, provide convenience, and attract a wider range of clients.
+This can improve the customer experience, provide convenience, and attract a wider range of clients.
 However, make sure to consider the space, resources, and licensing requirements for offering these additional services.

 How do I attract people to my salon?